epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/foreign_evolution.html"></iframe>
 </div>

-We can clearly observe a trend since the the start of the 21st century of the ratio of the box office done internationally.
+We can clearly observe a trend since the start of the 21st century of the ratio of the box office done internationally.
 Multiple factors could explain this observation :
 - Due to gloablisation, over the past few decades the investments in publicity abroad has drastically increased, and due to new technologies it is much easier to reach a wider audience
 - Thanks to internet, it is much easier to gather data on international box office now than before, so we might have more accurate distribution of the box office per country